bradleyjay/datadog_test/datadog/answers.md

 ## Datadog and Agent Setup
 ##### Step 1: Datadog Signup and Stack Specification

 As instructed, I signed up for Datadog as a "Datadog Recruiting Candidate", then informed Datadog about my stack (Python, MySQL, GitHub, Slack).
-For the Agent Setup, I chose Ubuntu (since we'll be using our VM, not my local macOS), and applied the provided command to our Vagrant box:
+For the Agent Setup, I chose Ubuntu (since we'll be using our VM, not my local macOS), and applied the provided command to my Vagrant box:

 ```DD_API_KEY=8677a7b08834961d73c4e0e22dbd6e07 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"```